List of Pirates of the Caribbean characters: Theodore GrovesLieutenant Commander Theodore Groves, portrayed by Greg Ellis, is an officer of the British Royal Navy. Groves first appears as an unnamed officer under Commodore Norrington's command in The Curse of the Black Pearl. He is present when Jack Sparrow steals Interceptor and notes Sparrow's cleverness, saying "That's got to be the best pirate I've ever seen", the opposite of Norrington's oft-stated opinion that Sparrow is "without a doubt the worst pirate I have ever heard of".

-He is absent in Dead Man's Chest but reappears in the third movie.
-Between the events of Dead Man's Chest and At World's End, Lieutenant Groves is appointed as Lord Cutler Beckett's second-in-command aboard HMS Endeavour.
-He stars in At World's End aboard Endeavour and is present when Captain Jack Sparrow makes a daring escape from Cutler Beckett's grasp.
-He admiringly wonders if Jack plans everything out or just makes it up as he goes along, but is scared off by a glare from Beckett.
+Lieutenant Groves reappears in the third movie At World's End, first being present when pirates at the gallows sing "Hoist the Colours".
+He is appointed as Lord Cutler Beckett's second-in-command aboard HMS Endeavour.
+After Captain Jack Sparrow makes a daring escape from Cutler Beckett's grasp, Groves admiringly wonders if Jack plans everything out or just makes it up as he goes along, but is scared off by a glare from Beckett.
 During the final battle, he asks Cutler Beckett for orders as Endeavour was being pounded by Black Pearl's and Flying Dutchmann's cannon.
 Beckett remains in a state of shock during the entire battle, forcing Lieutenant Groves to order the crew to abandon ship.

-Having been saved offscreen, Theodore Groves later resurfaces in the events of On Stranger Tides, and is promoted to lieutenant commander while working under Captain Barbossa aboard HMS Providence to find the Fountain of Youth before the Spanish do.
+Having been saved off-screen, Theodore Groves later resurfaces in the events of On Stranger Tides, and is promoted to lieutenant commander while working under Captain Barbossa aboard HMS Providence to find the Fountain of Youth before the Spanish do.
 He accompanies Barbossa on the shores of Whitecap Bay, only to be stranded there with the beach party as flesh-eating mermaids tear Providence apart along with its crew.
 He scolds Barbossa for not helping the crew as Providence is attacked but Barbossa warns him to remain silent.
 While Captain Jack Sparrow and Barbossa were held captive by the Spaniards, Lieutenant Commander Groves snuck through the Spanish picket lines (aided by a distraction Jack Sparrow made in a daring escape) and freed Barbossa from his bonds, although he lost his wig during the venture.
 He reached the Fountain of Youth with Barbossa and fought off Blackbeard's crew seeing his fellow officers and sailors being rapidly killed.
 The fight is stopped by the sudden arrival of the Spanish.
 Groves stood defiantly on top of the fountain claiming the Fountain for his king.
 The Spaniard, noting this, immediately shoots Groves, although noting his bravery.
 When the Spanish began destroying the Fountain of Youth, Groves' body was being carried away by two of his fellow officers.